-Council Tax and Business Rates will move to an appointment only service from 1st August 2013.
+Council Tax and Business Rates moved to an appointment only service from 1st August 2013.
 You can book an appointment by visiting our reception at the Council House.

 Our Council Tax online service is easier and cheaper for you...